MahdiHajiabadi/GSCIS_TBUDS/README.md

 twohopMST_graph: the maximum spanning tree of V nodes and V-1 edges which each edge is connected nodes with distance 2

-node_centrality: the centrality score of each node (the first column is the node id and the second column is the centrality score of node. a txt file with tab delimeter)
+node_centrality: the centrality score of each node (the first column is the node id and the second column is the centrality score of node. a txt file with tab delimiter)